tomalaforge/angular-challenges/docs/src/content/docs/guides/resolve-challenge.md

 The next step is to go to the main [Angular Challenges page](https://github.com/tomalaforge/angular-challenges) and create a new Pull Request.

-Github should display a notification header to help you create the pull request.
+GitHub should display a notification header to help you create the pull request.

 If it's not the case, you either have done one of the previous steps incorrectly or you can go to the <b>Pull Request</b> tab and click the button <span class="github-success-btn">New pull request</span>.